iExecBlockchainComputing/documentation-tools/tools/dataProtector/dataProtectorSharing/renting/rentProtectedData.md

 import { type RentProtectedDataParams } from '@iexec/dataprotector';
 ```

-### protectedDataAddress (required)
+### protectedDataAddress

 `AddressOrENS`

-Address of the protected data that you'd like rent.
+Address or ENS of the protected data that you'd like rent.

 ```js
 const rentResult = await dataProtectorSharing.rentProtectedData({